Hachem-H/Iridis/docs/Error Handling.md

 }
 ```

-We would modify the `DivideNumbers` procedure to return this enum by simply changing the declaration
+We would modify the `DivideNumbers` procedure to return this enum by simply changing the declaration of the `Possible` type, notation wise, the Rust equivalent of `Result<T, E>` would be a `E?T`
 ```iridis
 DivideNumbers :: proc(a: i32, b: i32) -> PossibleErrors?i32
 {